Grichuk hits 2 HRs as Blue Jays beat Orioles 5-2 for sweep

+BALTIMORE (AP) — Randal Grichuk is hitting all types of pitches to just about every part of the ballpark — and often into the seats.

+His recent power surge has made quite an impression on his Toronto teammates, and left the Baltimore Orioles glad to finally see the slugger get out of town.

-BALTIMORE (AP) — Randal Grichuk extended his recent power surge with two home runs, and the Toronto Blue Jays completed a three-game sweep of the fading Baltimore Orioles with a 5-2 victory Wednesday.
+Grichuk hit two home runs, and the Blue Jays completed a three-game sweep of the fading Orioles with a 5-2 victory Wednesday.

-Grichuk hit a solo shot in the second inning and put Toronto ahead for good with a two-run drive in the sixth.
+Grichuk launched a solo shot to center in the second inning and put Toronto ahead for good with a two-run drive to left in the sixth.
 He has homered in four straight starts, and all six of his long balls this season have come over the last six games.

+“He’s hitting every pitch, if it’s soft or hard,” Toronto infielder Brandon Drury said.
+“He looks really good up there.
+It’s been fun to watch, for sure.”

-In his last at-bat in the eighth, Grichuk hit a liner left that was caught at the warning track.
+In his last at-bat in the eighth, Grichuk hit a liner to left that was caught at the warning track.
 Regardless, he’s batting .424 during an eight-game hitting streak that’s featured six multi-hit games.

+His surge coincides with power-hitting shortstop Bo Bichette going on the injured list with a knee sprain.

+“We needed somebody to pick up the slack for Bo, and that’s what (Grichuk) is doing,” manager Charlie Montoyo said.

 With Grichuk leading the way, Toronto climbed within a game of .500 (10-11) for the first time since Aug.
 5.